Ashok-19/NanoDCE/README.md

 - *Critical implication*: Prevents moving target problem; student learns from fixed knowledge source

 ### Logits
 Hard logits were used here instead of traditional soft logits with temperature control.
-The Reason for this change is , ZeroDCE outputs an enhanced image in which the values will be continuos.
+The Reason for this change is , ZeroDCE outputs an enhanced image in which the values will be continuous.
 Soft logits with temperature control is used for classification tasks which is not the case here.
 - Student is made to match the teacher's output image pixel values.